dotnet/arcade/src/Microsoft.DotNet.GitSync.CommitManager/README.md

 # Microsoft.DotNet.GitSync.CommitManager

 It runs on maestro triggers.
-It adds commits that need to be ported to the azure storage table.
+It adds commits that need to be ported to the Azure storage table.
 Webhook sends the payload to the maestro after every push event in any of the 3 repositories (corefx, coreclr, corert).
 The payload contains the path of the changed files in that commit.
-If any of these path is in the shared folder, then that commit is a candidate for azure table.
+If any of these path is in the shared folder, then that commit is a candidate for Azure table.

 ## Arguments
 The Arguments that need to be supplied to this tool are